TryItOnline/cixl/README.md

 Examples from this document should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
 Current work is focused on profiling and filling obvious gaps in functionality.

 ### Performance
-There is still a lot of work remaining in the profiling and benchmarking departments, but preliminary results puts cixl at around 2-5 times as slow as Python.
+There is still a lot of work remaining in the profiling and benchmarking departments, but preliminary results puts cixl at around 1-5 times slower than Python.
 Measured time is displayed in milliseconds.

 Let's start with a tail-recursive fibonacci to exercise the interpreter loop, it's worth mentioning that cixl uses 64-bit integers while Python settles for 32-bit: